Geopolitical Barriers to Globalization: Construction of the Geopolitical Alignment Measure

 \subsubsection{Statistics of Geopolitical Events}

-Our comprehensive compilation of bilateral geopolitical events spans seven and a half decades (1950--2024) and encompasses 833,485 individual events across all 193×192 country pairs.
+Our comprehensive compilation of bilateral geopolitical events spans seven and a half decades (1950--2024) and encompasses 833,485 individual events across all 193×192/2 country pairs.
 Table~\ref{tab:geopolitical_events_summary} and Figure~\ref{fig:geopolitical_events_summary} provide detailed statistics revealing both the scale and evolution of international political interactions over this extended period.

-The data reveal a persistent cooperative bias in international relations, with cooperative events (both verbal and material) comprising 81.5\% of all recorded interactions (678,757 events) compared to 18.5\% for conflictual events (154,728 events).
+The data reveal a persistent cooperative skew in international relations, with cooperative events (both verbal and material) comprising 81.5\% of all recorded interactions (678,757 events) compared to 18.5\% for conflictual events (154,728 events).
 Verbal cooperation represents the single largest category with 438,061 events (52.6\%), followed by material cooperation with 240,696 events (28.9\%).
-This distribution confirms that diplomatic communications and tangible cooperative actions---such as trade agreements, aid provision, and joint initiatives---constitute the foundation of international political interaction.
+Diplomatic communications and cooperative actions---such as trade agreements, aid provision, and joint initiatives---account for the majority of recorded interactions.

-The temporal evolution demonstrates substantial growth in event frequency, with total events nearly quadrupling from 52,214 in the 1950s to a peak of 197,777 in the 2010s.
-The 2020s show 119,923 events despite covering only five years (2020--2024), suggesting continued high interaction intensity.
+Recorded event frequency rises substantially over time, with total events nearly quadrupling from 52,214 in the 1950s to 197,777 in the 2010s.
+The 2020s show 119,923 events over five years (2020--2024).
+Part of this rise likely reflects greater documentation density and digital news coverage in recent decades rather than real-world event growth alone; our empirical specifications absorb such trends through dyad and time fixed effects.
 Notably, the growth concentrates in cooperative categories: verbal cooperation increases more than fivefold from the 1950s (21,709) to the 2010s (113,422), while material cooperation quadruples (from 13,423 to 58,045).
-Conflict events show more modest variation, with the ratio of cooperation to conflict remaining remarkably stable across decades.
+Conflict events show more modest variation, with the ratio of cooperation to conflict remaining stable across decades.